jitpack/jitpack.io/PRIVATE.md

 ### Bitbucket

-Create a Team in Bitbucket and generate an API key for that team.
+Create a Team in Bitbucket and generate an API key under the team's [admin page](img/bitbucket-apikey.png).
 Use the API key as an authentication token.

 ## Usage